Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 783, 5 units

-This summer externship helps students to create a bridge from their growing theoretical knowledge of depth and liberation psychologies to cultural and ecological fieldwork that supports psychological and community well-being.
-Through participatory work in community settings connected to a contemporary cultural, community, or ecological issue that interests them, students explore and practice applications of depth psychology that extend beyond the consulting room.
+This summer externship helps students to create a bridge from their growing theoretical knowledge of depth psychology, ecopsychology, and indigenous and liberation psychologies to cultural and ecopsychological fieldwork that supports psychological, community, and environmental well-being.
+Through participatory and dialogical work in community settings, students gain experience in how to deepen their knowledge and skills to contribute to a contemporary cultural, community, or ecological issue that interests them.
+Pass/No Pass.

 Community/Ecological Fieldwork and Research Practicum